nf-core/methylseq/docs/usage.md

 ### `--assets_dir`

 Path to a directory containing needed file for biscuit-QC step.
 The needed files for hg38,hg19 and mm10 can be found in [here](https://www.cse.huji.ac.il/~ekushele/assets.html).
-**This paramater is mandatory when running the pipeline using biscuit workflow**
+**This parameter is mandatory when running the pipeline using biscuit workflow**

 ### `--min_depth`